First impressions count.

 Room & Board is a traditional furniture retailer, with an established, trusted brand, and a classic design style.

 Their welcome email is perfectly consistent with those attributes.

-Room & Board's target audience shares these values of classic style and sophistication.
+Room & Board’s target audience shares these values of classic style and sophistication.

-Digital savvy and sleek modernism wouldn't suit.
+Digital savvy and sleek modernism wouldn’t suit.
 So Room & Board deliver a clean design, with a simple message, a formal tone and a neutral colour palette.

 Very clean cut, straight to the point and professional welcome email, showing the company is professional in their approach to selling homewares.